Za-Qar/todos_counters_notes-backend/README.md

 ## Contact method

-Please don't hesitate in contacting me if you have any queions or need ay assistance as I want to hear from you [Contact email](mailto:za.qa@outlook.com?subject=[GitHub]%20Todos%20Counters%20Notes%20Backend)
+Please don't hesitate in contacting me if you have any questions or need any assistance as I want to hear from you [Contact email](mailto:za.qa@outlook.com?subject=[GitHub]%20Todos%20Counters%20Notes%20Backend)